MWRuszczycky/btx/README.md

 10. Repopulate the context with `Fishes1999`.
 11. Send `Fishes1999` to `some_other.bib` too.
 12. Summarize the final context, which is empty, and the three final bibliographies.

+## To do

+1. Improve error handling for the `doi` command.
+2. Improve error handling for the `edit` command.
+3. Implement a REPL for interactive manipulation of bibliographies.
+4. Fix up comments.